Richardaeld/cola-vending-machine/README.md

 + [Upsplash](https://unsplash.com/)
     + A great place to find free high quality images
     + The image: https://unsplash.com/photos/nbrvUKkWP0Q -- unbranded_can.jpg was used as a background default image for the cola cans.
-        + This image is from upslash and is free to use.